 If a person has other health problems while having a bone marrow biopsy, this might also increase the risk of complications.

-A bone marrow biopsy is a quick procedure that doctors use to extract and examine a bone marrow sample.
-This sample can help them diagnose a range of blood diseases, including certain cancers.
+A bone marrow biopsy is a quick procedure doctors use to extract and examine a bone marrow sample.
+This sample can help them diagnose various blood diseases, including certain cancers.

-The procedure presents a small amount of risk, especially for people on blood-thinning medication.
+The procedure presents a small risk, especially for people on blood-thinning medication.
 However, it is the only way to obtain precise enough information about some serious causes of abnormal blood cell production.